tastewar/BusStop/ReadMe.txt

 ====
 Cancel Alerts when they stop showing up, even if not expired -- maybe? awaiting any feedback from group On startup, sometimes hit watchdog -- why?
-Saw one case where 79 showed a Now that should have been reset -- maybe we failed to note a change in vehicle?
+Saw some cases where 79 showed a Now that shouldn't have -- why?
+Is it significant that 79 is the first to be listed in XML?
+Also saw cases where Now had an asterisk, and some other short times did as well, suggesting some flags aren't getting cleared appropriately.

 Enclosure
 =========